-- Music, mainly jazz and avant-garde composers, folk
+In terms of creature comforts, music, mainly jazz and avant-garde composers, folk and mediaeval music.

-- Turps Banana magazine; a magazine for painters from Londo
+- Turps Banana magazine; a magazine for painters by painters

-- Mediaeval and Gothic art, Anglo-Saxon art, and illuminated manuscripts
+- Resources on Mediaeval art, Anglo-Saxon art, illuminated manuscripts.

 Paints & Inks

-I like paints that break down (fall apart) in water so the pigment comes out of solution.
+I like colours that break down (fall apart, granulate) so the pigment comes out of solution.
 I call this homeopathic paint.

-For Sumi-e, I have a selection of wolf and goat hair brushes in various sizes and some handmade brushes.
+For Sumi-e, I have a selection of wolf and goat hair brushes in various sizes and some handmade brushes, from Japan and China.

-Brush/tool brands: Omega, Russell and Chapple, Escoda, Robertson, Royal Sovereign, and big brushes from the hardware store.
+Brush/tool brands: RGM, Omega, Russell and Chapple, Escoda, Robertson, Rafael.

-My preference is paper and surfaces with tooth.
+My preference is paper and hard surfaces with tooth.

 I work on paper, wood and cotton canvas.
-I don’t stretch the paper.
-It is just stuck onto a big sheet of plywood with green painters tape (hard to find outside North America despite being made by a German company).
+I don’t stretch the paper as I have a wooden frame to hold paper in place.
+I use a wonderful Green Painters Mate tape (hard to find outside North America despite being made by a German company).

-Paper, 300 to 850 gsm, is from paper mills by the sheet, or vintage paper suppliers.
-Sumi-e uses very light Chinese and Japanese papers (e.g. ‘rice’ paper).
-I’m thinking of using rolls.
+Paper, 300 to 850 gsm, is from paper mills (St Cuthberts, Moulin de Larroque).
+Sumi-e requires very light Chinese and Japanese papers (e.g. ‘rice’ paper, shikishi, xuan) and I buy from China or Japan.

-I use wood panels e.g. thin plywood panels sliced into various sizes, or found panels.
+I use wood panels e.g. thin plywood panels cut into various sizes, or found panels.
 I gesso them sometimes, but often want the paint to sink into the grain.
-I’ve worked on MDF but don’t find it has enough tooth for me.
+I don’t like MDF or plywood that is too smooth.
+Think tooth.

-Canvas in various sizes , stretched or unstretched.
-I use cotton when I feel like using canvas.
-Not sure what the fuss over canvas is actually.
+I use cotton canvas when I feel like using canvas.

-Paper makers: Arches, St Cuthberts, Moulin de Larroque, Japanese/Chinese paper sources, vintage suppliers;
+Paper makers: Arches, St Cuthberts, Moulin de Larroque, Japanese/Chinese paper sources such as HMay.